 “Then perhaps you should stop displaying it,” my husband shot back.
 I pulled the blanket a little tighter around my shoulders with one hand, the other still locked within my husband’s, my gaze volleying between the two white men of differing sizes battling for ground.
 It was this boldness that had attracted me—resentfully— to my husband in the first place: a boldness he’d wielded when a drunk in our college bar thought I was for sale.
 It was the same boldness that cracked me upside the head six months into our marriage, a boldness that now owned me.

-The trooper grunted, jaw twisting beneath taught, naked cheeks.
+The trooper grunted, jaw twisting beneath taut, naked cheeks.
 “And neither of y’all hit your head?”
 My husband squeezed my hand until a knuckle popped and we both murmured no “Welp, sounds to me like y’all don’t want a trip to the hospital, so wrap it up, Casi.
 Where were y’all headed?”

 “The cabin at Wolf Lake,” I said, my voice strained.
 I breathed deep to reorient myself as the pain from the knot in my neck bloomed.
 The trooper raised an eyebrow at me.